kbatseli/SymmetricVolterra/README.md

 * experiment.m

-Runs this script to reproduce the resulst reported in the Experiments section.
+Runs this script to reproduce the resulst reported in the "Enforcing symmetry in tensor network MIMO Volterra identification" article.
 The occurence of measurement noise can be toggled by setting NOISE_ON to either 0 or 1.

 * IncreasingD_experiment.m